ulrikdamm/Ulrikdamm.github.io/_posts/2024-12-23-The-DOTS-Guide.md

 Here we have a unit as an entity with a UnitAllegiance component, to specify if they're friend or foe, and a UnitTargeting component, with a `bool hasTarget`/`Entity target` pair, to hold data about the current target of each unit.
 The `FindNearestEnemy` job will, for each unit, go through each other unit, find the closest enemy, and assign that as its target.
 Notice that the `UnitTargeting` component is marked as `ref`, allowing us to write to it.
 Usually the way to "return" values from entity jobs is to write the result into a component on each entity.

 Also to note is the `LocalToWorld` component, which is the entities-equivalent of the `Transform` component.
-We'll get back to entity transforms later.
+We'll get back to entity transforms later, for now just know that you need to import `Unity.Transforms` to have it available.

 Another small thing is that you can use the `ToEntityArray` method on entity query to get an array of all the entities matched by the query.
 All `ToXArray` methods on the query will always return a list with the length of the number of entities matched by the query, so an index into `unitEntities` will match an index into `unitTransforms` and `unitAllegiances`.